ibm-cloud-docs/EventStreams/messagehub113.md

 ### Sink connector
 {: #sink_connector }

-The following example gives the properties you must provide in your properties file:
+The following example lists the properties that you must provide in your properties file:

 <pre>
 <code>